Task Force Baum

-Task Force Baum, also known as the Hammelberg raid was a secret and controversial World War II task force set up by U.S. Army General George S. Patton and commanded by Capt.
+Task Force Baum, also known as the Hammelburg raid, was a secret and controversial World War II task force set up by U.S. Army General George S. Patton and commanded by Capt.
 Abraham Baum in late March 1945.
 Baum was given the task of penetrating 50 miles (80 km) behind German lines and liberating the POWs in camp Oflag XIII-B, near Hammelburg.
 Controversy surrounds the true reasons behind the mission, which most likely was to liberate Patton's son-in-law, John K. Waters, taken captive in Tunisia in 1943.
 The result of the mission was a complete failure; of the roughly 300 men of the task force, 32 were killed in action during the raid and only 35 made it back to Allied-controlled territory, with the remainder being taken prisoner.
 All of the 57 tanks, jeeps, and other vehicles were lost.

 Background

 Camp Hammelburg

-Camp Hammelburg, located just 1.8 miles (3 km) south from its namesake town, was originally used as a military training ground before World War I and again before World War II.
-It was converted into two separate POW camps during the second war; Stalag XIII-C for Allied enlisted men and Oflag XIII-B for Allied officers.
+Camp Hammelburg, located 1.8 miles (3 km) south from its namesake town, was originally used as a military training ground before World War I and again before World War II.
+It was converted into two separate POW camps during the second war: Stalag XIII-C for Allied enlisted men and Oflag XIII-B for Allied officers.

 Originally, all of the Oflag camp's occupants were Serb officers.
 The camp was later split into sections of American officers on one side and Serbs in the other.
 Most of the American portion of the camp was hastily upgraded in January 1945 after an influx of POWs from the Battle of the Bulge, which began 16 December of the previous year.

 As Soviets continued a westward advance toward Germany in the winter of 1944, the POW camp Oflag 64 in Schubin, Poland was emptied of its prisoners on 21 January 1945.
 In the dead of winter, 1,290 POWs headed west into Germany, then south toward Hammelburg.
 Among them was Lt.
 Col. John K. Waters, General Patton's son-in-law, who had been captured in Tunisia in February 1943.
-Col. Paul Goode, the senior ranking officer at the camp, kept a list of the men in his ranks, which would have helped U.S. intelligence keep track of where the officers were.
-Traveling 340 miles (547 km)—mostly by foot—in 7 weeks time, the men arrived at their destination on 9 March.
+Col. Paul Goode, the senior ranking officer at the camp, kept a list of the men in his ranks.
+Traveling 340 miles (547 km)—mostly by foot—in 7 weeks' time, the men arrived at their destination on 9 March.

 By the time the men from Schubin arrived at Oflag XIII-B, the numbers in the officer camp swelled to over 1,400, though it was by far less than the estimated 5,000-man population in the enlisted men's camp by that time.